rodumani/CS374/dp6/dp6.md

 Graduate students who suffer problems about attaching files on mail system & hope managing files in mail well.

 ## Tasks
-1. Try to send email to Prof. Juho Kim(juhokim@kaist.ac.kr) without file, including '첨부', 'attach', or 'attachment' in mail body.
-After that, send maill after attach file.
+1. Try to send email to Prof. Juho Kim(juhokim@kaist.ac.kr) without file, including words such as '첨부', 'attach', or 'attachment' in mail body.
+After that, send a mail after attaching a file.
-2. Find a card view of attached files, check all attachments, and filter CS101_HW1 related file only.
+2. Find a card view of attached files, checking all attachments, and filter CS101_HW1 related files only.
-3. Add a new tag named ‘Lab Seminar’, and apply it to the file that you sent in first task.
+3. Add a new tag named ‘Lab Seminar’, and apply it to the file that you have sent on the first task.

 ## Implementation Notes

 ### URL of your prototype
 [https://cs374-32b99.firebaseapp.com](cs374-32b99.firebaseapp.com)

 ### URL of your Git repository
 https://github.com/rodumani/CS374/tree/master/proj